 If your eligible contacts are not receiving marketing emails sent from your HubSpot account, there are a few steps they can take to make sure your marketing emails are delivered to their inbox.
 The steps below can also improve the likelihood that the marketing emails sent from your account are successfully delivered to your inbox and to your team member's inbox.

-This article is for users of HubSpot who have sent marketing emails in the past and have experienced deliverability issues.
-You should not need to take any/all of these steps if you have had success thus far.
+Please note: this article is for users of HubSpot who have sent marketing emails in the past and have experienced deliverability issues.
+You should not need to take these steps if you have had success thus far.

-- Why?
-Because this will tell their inbox that it should expect to receive emails coming from that address.
-Each email client has a different process for adding addresses - check out this online resource for an explanation for many common email clients.
+- Add your from address to the email client address book in their email client.
+This will tell the inbox that it should expect to receive emails coming from that address.
+Each email client has a different process for adding addresses.

-- Why?
-Because this will tell their email server that they should expect to receive emails from any 'from address' containing your domain (i.e. yourdomain.com).
+- Request that their IT/Email team whitelist your email sending domain.
+This will tell the email server that they should expect to receive emails from any from address containing your domain (i.e. yourdomain.com).